 If the DBS disclosure includes information on offences committed by the applicant, the Head must undertake a formal written risk assessment as to whether to employ that person, being mindful of GDST policy on the employment of ex-offenders, and seek advice from HR.
+A GDST risk assessment template for this purpose is available.
 The assessment should take into consideration any explanation from the applicant, including for example the seriousness of the conviction and relevance to the post in question, how long ago the offence occurred, whether it was a one-off incident or not, the circumstances of the incident, and whether the individual has accepted responsibility for their actions.
 A decision not to appoint somebody because of their conviction(s) should be clearly documented, so if challenged the school can defend its decision.
 If the decision is made to confirm the offer of the post in question, the risk assessment must be kept securely on the relevant personnel file.